 If you want to understand what permanent residence in Croatia actually means, including the rights it gives you, how it differs from temporary residence, and why it matters for citizenship and long-term EU status, read this first: How to Get Permanent Residency in Croatia

-The Core Rule for Permanent Residency in Croatia
+The 5 Years Rule for Permanent Residency in Croatia

 At the center of all permanent residency in Croatia rules is one requirement: